INTERNATIONAL FEDERATION OF WOMEN'S HOCKEY ASSOCIATION

 The Opening Ceremony at Meadowbank Stadium, Edinburgh, 28th August 1975

-On Saturday 26th July 2025, members of the Organising Committee and the 1975 Scottish team, plus guests will attend the Scotland v France women’s international match at Peffermill, and celebrate the 50th Anniversary of the 1st Women’s World Championship.
+On Saturday 26th July 2025, members of the Organising Committee and the 1975 Scottish team, plus guests attended the Scotland v France women’s international match at Peffermill, to celebrate the 50th Anniversary of the 1st Women’s World Championship.

 The IFWHA was formed in 1927 with eight member Associations, Australia, Denmark, England, Ireland, Scotland, South Africa, USA and Wales.
 In 1975 fifty-four delegates from thirty member Associations attended and twenty-one countries were represented by teams.
 Two more Conferences and Tournaments were to follow in 1979, Vancouver and 1983, Malaysia, the last, when the IFWHA merged with the FIH, allowing women’s hockey to enter the Olympic Games.